jginesta/GettingAndCleaningDataProject/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 Final output file is tidydata.txt

+This repo contains:

+run_analysis.R, an R script, which downloads the source data archive and creates the final dataset.
+CodeBook.md, listing and description of variables in data. tidydata.txt, the final data, which can be read into r with the code below: read.table("tidydata.txt", sep="\t", header = TRUE)